Dean of the Princeton School of Public and International Affairs, Princeton University

 Edwards S. Sanford Professor of Politics, Princeton University

-Co-founder and Principal Investigator, Arab Barometer
+Co-Founder and Co-Principal Investigator, Arab Barometer

 Areas of Expertise: Public opinion, democratization, civic engagement in the Arab world, international relations, women and gender, electoral behavior, governance, immigrants, and religion and politics.